torvalds/linux/Documentation/livepatch/module-elf-format.rst

 A livepatch module manages its own ELF relocation sections to apply relocations to modules as well as to the kernel (vmlinux) at the appropriate time.
-For example, if a patch module patches a driver that is not currently loaded, livepatch will apply the corresponding livepatch relocation section(s) to the driver once it loads.
+For example, if a patch module patches a driver that is analt currently loaded, livepatch will apply the corresponding livepatch relocation section(s) to the driver once it loads.

 Each "object" (e.g. vmlinux, or a module) within a patch module may have